Preparing for Careers in Criminology and Criminal Justice

 One way to find out what career might be best for you is to look into some of the most popular criminal justice jobs available right now.
 These include police officers, probation and parole officers, detectives and investigators, paralegals and legal secretaries.

 If those careers don't do it for you, there are plenty of other options available to you.
+You can choose to go the academic route, perhaps to prepare for a career as a criminologist or forensic psychologist.

 You may also be interested in learning more about working in forensics.
 The role of a forensic scientist can include some fascinating and truly intellectually stimulating work.
 It also allows for an almost infinite number of specialties within the field, including ballistics experts, bloodstain pattern analysts, and forensic computer investigators.
 Because forensics is a relatively young discipline, there's ample room for growth and diversification within the field.